Demand for hand sanitizer rises due to coronavirus

 WICHITA, Kan.
-(KSNW) – Coronavirus fears causing an increase in demand for hand sanitizers and other disinfecting products.
-One local grocer is working to keep shelves stocked.
+(KSNW) – Coronavirus fears are causing an increase in demand for hand sanitizers and other disinfecting products.

 As the store works to replenish inventory, its suppliers are starting to feel the pinch.